How To Write A Press Release Email in 2025

 Here’s our introduction from the example email above:

-If you are planning to travel from Earth to Alpha Centauri, it would be faster to take the Galactica rather than USS Enterprise.
+If you are planning to travel from Earth to Alpha Centauri, it would be faster to take the Galactica rather than the USS Enterprise.

 That’s what our infographic on ‘Fastest Fictional Travel’ reveals.